ska-telescope/ska-integration-test-harness/README.md

 ### Fixtures and facades

-To initialize the test harness, you need to create a `TelescopeWrapper` object, set it up with the various configured subsystems and then create your facades.
+To initialise the test harness, you need to create a `TelescopeWrapper` object, set it up with the various configured subsystems and then create your facades.
-To initialize the test harness you can use the `TestHarnessBuilder` class.
+To initialise the test harness you can use the `TestHarnessBuilder` class.

 Your fixtures code may look like this: